-Sunday, October 16th 2022, early in the morning we reached the field that the Sport Paradise Club of Orbassano has reserved for us.

-We then begin to place the receiving antenna and then the tent under which Captain Llewelyn Evans of the Royal Engineers sets up, on a table, the magnetic detector which he then connects to the antenna / earth (Photo N° 11).
+Now that the tests were ended positively we just had to wait for the day of the re-enactment The Big Day Arrived 16 Sunday, October 16 2022, early in the morning we reached the field where the Sport Paradise Club of Orbassano was reserved for us.
+We then begin to place the receiving antenna and the tent under which Captain Llewellyn Evans of the Royal Engineers sets up, on a table, the magnetic detector which he then connects to the antenna/earth (Photo N° 11).

-Photo N° 11 Captain Llewelyn Evans

-Photo N° 12 the flag-wavers' tent and Captain Leonard Caster

-Further away, we set up another tent under which the flag wavers will stand under the orders of Captain Leonard Caster of the Royal Engineers (Photo N° 12).
+Photo N° 11 Captain Llewellyn Evans Photo N° 12 the Flag-Wavers' Tent and Captain Leonard Caster Further away, we set up another tent where the flag wavers will stand

-In the field we also find Colonel Capper also from the Royal Engineers who oversees all operations.

-The role of the signaling flags in this hot air balloon transmission - ground reception activity is of primary importance.
-Lieutenant Aston of the Royal Engineers, aboard the balloon, waves an orange flag when the transmissions begin.

-On the ground, Captain Evans in charge of the magnetic detector observes the balloon with the aid of a telescope.
+Photo No 13 under the orders of Captain Leonard Caster of the Royal Engineers (Photo N° 12).In the field from the Royal Engineers who oversaw all operations.
+The role of the signalling flags in this hot air balloon transmission - ground reception activity was of primary importance.
+Lieutenant Aston, aboard the balloon, waved an orange flag when the transmissions begin.
+On the ground, Captain Evans in charge of the magnetic detector observed the balloon with the aid of a telescope.
 (Photo N° 13).

-In case of bad reception he waves the red flag, and only in case of good reception he waves the white one.
-The flag wavers who carefully observe Captain Evans' tent wave their flags to validate the information to the balloon, red flag unacceptable reception or, white flag when everything is understandable.

-The radio amateurs

-In the meantime, coordinated by their President Mirco Gonella I1HNY the radio amateurs of the ARI Section of Turin have arrived at the camp.
-For this occasion they will use the Marconi Memorial call IY1TO.
-They begin to place a gazebo and then an inverted V to operate in HF and a system of parabolic antenna for transmissions using satellite QO-100 (Photo N° 14).
+In case of bad reception he waved the red flag, and only in case of good reception waved the white one.
+The flag wavers who carefully observed Captain Evans' tent waved their flags to validate the information to the balloon, red flag unacceptable reception or white flag when everything was understandable.
+The Radio Amateurs In the meantime, coordinated by their President, Mirco Gonella I1HNY the Radio Amateurs of the ARI Section of Turin arrived at the camp.
+For this occasion they used the Marconi Memorial call IY1TO.
+They began to place a gazebo and then an inverted V to operate in HF and a system of parabolic antenna for transmissions using satellite QO-100 (Photo N° 14).

-At the same time, from the RAI Radio and Television Museum located in Via Verdi in Turin, in front of the Mole Antonelliana, other operators are ready to operate with the special call II1TRM.
+Photo No 15 Photo No 16 At the same time, from the RAI Radio and Television Museum located in Via Verdi in Turin, in front of the Mole Antonelliana, other operators were ready to operate with the special call II1TRM.
 (Photo N° 15).

-Meanwhile in Pontecchio Marconi, at the Marconi Foundation, the radio amateurs of the IY4FGM are already operational.
+Meanwhile in Pontecchio Marconi, at the Marconi Foundation, the Radio Amateurs of the IY4FGM were already operational.
+The

-The IY4FGM station is located at Villa Griffone, paternal house of Guglielmo Marconi.
-From this place in 1895 the young Marconi, made the first radio telegraphic connection overcoming the nearby Celestini hill.

-Due to the difference in the time zone, our friends from PARC "Poldhu Amateur Radio Club" are ready to go on air with their permanent call GB2GM.

-On 12 December 1901 Guglielmo Marconi made the first transatlantic transmission from the super powerful station of Poldhu in Cornwall (England) to the location of Signal Hill near St. John's in Newfoundland (Canada).

-Today the radio room and the PARC antennas are located in a building, located in the same Marconi Wireless field used in 1901.
-Outside you can still see the remains of the buildings and the bases of the antenna ties (Photo N° 16).
+IY4FGM station is located at Villa Griffone, paternal house of Guglielmo Marconi. this place in 1895 the young Marconi made the first radio telegraphic connection overcoming the nearby Celestini Hill.
+Due to the difference in the time zone, our friends from PARC "Poldhu Amateur Radio Club" were ready to go on air with their permanent call GB2GM.
+On 12 December 1901 Guglielmo Marconi made the first transatlantic transmission from the super powerful station of Poldhu in Cornwall (England) to the location of Signal Hill near St. John's in Newfoundland (now Canada).
+Today the Radio Room and the PARC antennae are located in a building, located in the same Marconi Wireless Field used in 1901.
+Outside can still be seen the remains of the buildings and the bases of the antenna ties (Photo N° 16).
 Given the importance of the participants in this round table, the radio day took place in a truly exciting way.

-The participants were able to connect with each other, both on 20 and 40 meters in SSB and CW and offered to the radio amateurs around the world the possibility of making QSOs with important nominatives.
+The participants were able to connect with each other, both on 20 and 40 metres in SSB and CW and offered to the Radio Amateurs around the world the possibility of making QSOs with important nominatives.
 Good guys!

-Now everything is ready, only the main interpreter is missing, the Balloon which should arrive at 14-00, in the meantime I will provide you with some technical data:
+Now everything was ready, only the main interpreter was missing, the Balloon which should have arrived at 14:00.
+Some Technical Data: